Overview of Banks in Sweden

-Ikano Bank is one of most prominent internet bank operating in Europe.
+Ikano Bank is one of the most prominent internet banks operating in Europe.
 Previously, it was known as IkanoBanken.
 In the year 2009, the name was changed to Ikano Bank.
-It provides all sorts of financial services like car loans, mortgage loans, insurance, corporate leasing etc. It was established in the year 1988 and it is a part of Ikano group.
+It provides all sorts of financial services like car loans, mortgage loans, insurance, corporate leasing, etc. It was established in the year 1988 and it is a part of the Ikano group.
 Around 3800 people work here.
-At the end of December, 2016, it has total assets of SEK 41.5 billion.
+At the end of December 2016, it has total assets of SEK 41.5 billion.

 #7.
 Forex Bank AB:

 This was established in the year 1927, around 90 years ago.
 But until 1990, it was just a company.
-It got its license from the Bank of Sweden in 1990s.
+It got its license from the Bank of Sweden in the 1990s.
 As of now, Forex Bank AB is the world’s biggest foreign exchange bureaus.
 It has a turnover of SEK 20 billion.
-It has around 110 branches in Sweden, Norway, Finland, and in Denmark.
-It is head-quartered in Stockholm.
-At the end of March, 2017, it had total assets of SEK 9 billion.
+It has around 110 branches in Sweden, Norway, Finland, and Denmark.
+It is headquartered in Stockholm.
+At the end of March 2017, it had total assets of SEK 9 billion.

 It is also another internet bank which has a significant repute in Sweden.
 It has been serving over 450,000 customers and it has employed around 300 employees.
-Skandiabanken is the subsidiary of Scandia group, a Swedish banking and insurance company with 2.5 million customers.
+Skandiabanken is the subsidiary of the Scandia group, Swedish banking, and insurance company with 2.5 million customers.
 It was established around 23 years ago, in the year 1994.
-At the end of June, 2017, it had total assets of SEK 62,322 million.
+At the end of June 2017, it had total assets of SEK 62,322 million.
 Its head-quarter is situated in Kungsgatan.